ishbguy/bag/README.md

     plug       <dl:url>        add a bag plugin
     proxy                      proxy an package or repo operation cmd uninstall  <dl:url>        uninstall a bag
-    update     [pat]           update one or more bags version                    show version number
+    unlink     <dl:url>        unlink a bag, just like uninstall update     [pat]           update one or more bags version                    show version number